Mindful Emotion Coaching is based on three scientific concepts from Center on the Developing Child, Harvard University::

 Training to cascade:

 Two half day workshops developing empathy, self regulation, emotion regulation and executive function skills with opportunity for Learners to practice these skills between workshops.
-Discussion of the evidence base for this approach and how the 3 Principles to Improve Outcomes for Children and Families can fit into a whole school approach to resilience.
+Discussion of the evidence base for this approach and how the 3 Principles to Improve Outcomes for Children and Families can fit into a whole system approach to resilience.
 Two group on line video conference sessions between workshops.
 Maximum 20 Learners.
 Training room provided by the host school.
 Two Facilitators.

 There is also the option to attend a two day workshop training to run Tuning in to Teens Parenting Groups.
 Attending these groups helps embed understanding of Mindful Emotion Coaching and running a Parent Support Group at least once a year is a good way of staying in touch with the theory and resources.
 Tuning in to Teens is a copy righted, manualised and evidence based Parenting Programme developed in The Mindful Centre, Melbourne, Australia.